mattbasta/webraft/README.md

 - When a promise returned by `propose` resolves, it means that the command has been committed on the leader and has been propagated to a majority of nodes.
 It does not, however, mean that the command has been propagated to the node on which `propose` was invoked.
 - If you use webraft such that more than one node lives within the same JavaScript process, all interaction between the nodes **must** be asynchronous.
 This is most easily done with `setImmediate()`.
+- Section 8
+ - Read requests are not implemented by WebRaft.
+Rather, it is the responsibility of the consumer to provide a means of exposing an interface to the state machine.
+The consumer can use the `isLeader` getter on the `RaftInterface` class to decide whether to reject a request and provide a means for contacting the leader.
+ - WebRaft automatically forwards proposal requests to the leader if the current node is not the leader.
+This is contrary to the spec which states to reject the request and redirect the client.
+While WebRaft is transport agnostic however, it is transport-centric; this means that it makes sense for WebRaft to implement this behavior.